 Someone once said that there’s no common cure for birthdays.
 Hear hear!
 Ever notice that once you reach a certain age, birthdays become more of a cringeworthy event?
 On the opposite end of the spectrum of unwelcomed birthdays, what is invited and so zealously at that, is birthday cake.
 I think the genius who decided to celebrate birthdays with cake, might not have discovered a cure but certainly found the best antidote.
 When the cake is brought in, we stop noticing the imposing number of candles and start focusing on the delicious thoughts of cake-pleasure we’re about to receive only because we’ve added yet another digit to our age.
 I call that – a fair trade.

 This past Sunday was party time as I celebrated another birthday, this time with a French inspired cake.
 I must admit I put this cake together over three days, dedicating a couple of hours here and there each day to minimise the pressure.
 While it can be done in a day, for cakes where there’s many steps involved, I prefer to take it slowly so I don’t get flustered.
 A little bit of a challenge, as we all know the French are famous for their meticulous pastry perfection but the result was worth every effort.
-When I blew out the candles, this cake alone made me feel like anything is possible at any age – the best birthday present to receive when nearing closer and closer to forty!
+When I blew out the candles, this cake alone made me feel like anything is possible at any age – the best birthday present to receive when you feel youth drifting away from you.

 Part of this cake was inspired by the famous French Cake called Opera Cake.
 Rumour has it that it’s been around since the 1800’s and fact has it that Parisians adore it.
 Made with coffee buttercream, soft and hard chocolate ganache in between layers of coffee soaked joconde, this is again, nothing short of a work of art.
 La Joconde is a biscuit thin sponge made traditionally with almond flour.
 Aptly named after the Italian Gioconda (who we know as Mona Lisa) I wouldn’t be surprised if Da Vinci himself was impressed with the amazing Opera Cake.